IntersectMBO/bech32/README.md

 ## `bech32` command-line

 A small executable is available for rapid conversion in the console.
-Currently only available for Linux.
-See [releases](https://github.com/input-output-hk/bech32/releases) for pre-compiled binary artifacts.
+You can obtain a pre-compiled `bech32` binary for Linux, macOS, and Windows as part of the [`cardano-wallet` Releases](https://github.com/input-output-hk/cardano-wallet/releases).

 ```console
 Usage: bech32 [PREFIX]